open-contracting/standard-development-handbook/docs/standard/contributing.rst

 Committing changes
 ------------------

-Make atomic changes in one commit, rather than over many commits.
-For example, adding a definition to the schema and to the schema reference documentation.
+Make atomic changes in one commit, rather than over many commits: for example, when adding a definition to the schema, add it to the schema reference documentation in the same commit.
 That way, reverting a commit doesn't leave the standard in an incoherent state.

 Use the following format for commit messages:

 .. code-block:: none

-   path/to/page: Capitalized, <72 characters, no period
+   scope: Capitalized, <72 characters, no period

    A longer description of paragraph text, as needed.